AdobeDocs/experience-manager-cloud-service.en/help/assets/native-integration-adobe-express.md

    ![Save assets in AEM](assets/adobe-express-share.png)

 2. From the Storage section in the right pane, select **AEM Assets**.
 Adobe Express displays the upload dialog.
-3. Select either the **Current Page** or **All Pages**.
-Specify a name and format for the asset.
-You can save the canvas contents in PNG, JPEG, PDF, MP4, MP4+PNG, or MP4+JPEG formats.
-The format automatically adjusts based on the asset(s).
+3. Select either **Current Page** or **All Pages**.
+Specify a name and format for the asset(s) to export.
+You can export the canvas contents in PNG, JPEG, PDF, MP4, MP4+PNG, or MP4+JPEG formats.
+The format automatically adjusts based on the assets on the canvas pages.
-Selecting **Current Page** saves the file in your destination folder.
-However, selecting **All Pages** with file format other than pdf, creates a new folder in your destination and saves each page as separate files while selecting **All Pages** with file format as PDF, saves the files as single PDF file in the destination folder.
+Selecting the **Current Page** saves the asset on your current page to your destination folder.
+However, selecting **All Pages** with a file format other than PDF exports all canvas pages to a new folder within your destination and saves each page as a separate file there while selecting **All Pages** with a file format as PDF exports all canvas pages as a single PDF file to the destination folder.
 4. Click the folder icon under **Destination Folder** to select a location and save the asset(s).

    ![Save assets in AEM](/help/assets/assets/page-selection-and-destination-folder.svg)